saras152/Traffic-Sign-Classifier/README.md

 # **Traffic Sign Recognition**

 This project is created to recognize traffic signs through machine learning principles, with focus on deep learning and Convolutional neural networks.
-I used the database provided from [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset) for training, validating and testing the model.
+I used the pickled database derived from [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset) for training, validating and testing the model.
+I have used few images downloaded from internet to test the model for accuracy.

 ---